lindsay-morel/MxAccl/README.md

 For Onnx, Tensorflow, and TFLite pre/post plugins, refer to the [MxUtils](https://github.com/memryx/MxUtils) repository.
 These plugins are packaged separately to minimize dependencies for the core MxAccl library and are only required if pre/post models are used.

 ## License
-MxAccl is open-source software under the permissive [MIT](LICENSE.md) license.
+MxAccl is free and open-source software under the [MPL-2.0 License](LICENSE-MPL-2.0).

 ## See Also